sagemath/trac_to_gh/Issue 9302.md

 # Issue 9302: Heegner point_exact is wrong for 5077a with discriminant -7

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9302

 Original creator: was